Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-nekao/README.md

 - Location of [Capture](https://raw.githubusercontent.com/Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-haydenmejia/master/Capture.jpg) of I2C frame.
 - Location of [SetUp](https://raw.githubusercontent.com/Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-haydenmejia/master/SetUp.jpg)

-## (once link is opened to file, hit the download button to view the correct resolution of picture)
 1. What frame did you capture?
 - address frame
 2. What does the I2C write function do when there is nothing connected?